• Home

 Holy Eucharist There is a mass on most days of the week at which people can receive Holy Communion.

-First Communions are mostly made by children aged 7 or 8 and a programme of preparation is undertaken after school.
+First Communions are mostly made by children aged 7 or 8 and a programme of preparation is undertaken in school.
 Families are expected to prepare by accompanying their child to mass in the weeks before the celebration.
-The first Holy Communion Mass for St John Vianney was on 18 th May .

-Confirmation The sacrament is celebrated by the Bishop when children are around the age of 11 to 14, the date for the next opportunity to be confirmed will be publicised well in advance.
+Confirmation The sacrament is celebrated by the Bishop when children are around the age of 11 to 14, the date for the next opportunity to be confirmed will be published well in advance.

 Ordination to the Priesthood It is some years since there was an ordination in any of the three churches but Fr Ansbro and Fr Cooper were ordained in their local church.